GeekGamerJourno/natural-closet-master/_products/berlin-top-sleeveless.md

   - url: /uploads/IMG_0795.jpg
 ---

-**Berlin Top Sleevless**

-**$119.95**

-Straight bodice, with or with out a sleeve.

-Generous set in sleeve so no uncomfy back pulling.

-A casual cowl.
-That frames the face and neck beautifully.
+**Jennifer Top&nbsp;**

+**$149.95**

+Wildly stylish with its stand up neck band.

+Front neck Gathering.
+Giving an over sized contemporary look .

+Drop sleeve with a 5 inch band ideal for rolling up.

+Our Jennifer top teamed with our Cocoon pants are perfect partners.

-Looks so different in different colours.
+Jennifer top changes her look in different colours.

 &nbsp;

 **Please Note:**

-Berlin Top can be custom made just for you.
+Jennifer Top can be custom made just for you.

 Choose from our range of current fabrics.